cap-js/docs/tools/assets/help/cds-add.out.md

       --for-app | -a

         Specify the name of the app to generate requests for.
         If not specified, localhost and default auth will be used.

       --out | -o

         The output directory.
-By default, an `http` dir will be created in one of the following: test/tests/__tests__, whichever already exists.
-If none exists, an `http` dir will be created at the root level.      --dry
+        By default, an `http` dir is created in either `test/`, `tests/`, `__tests__/`, or at the root level.

+      --dry

         Print the generated requests to the console instead of writing them to a file.